senseexcel/senseexcel/README.md

 ![Selection Tool Filter Selection](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Selection-Tool-Filter-Selection.png)

 7. To see an example of Qlik syntax being used within and in conjunction with an Excel formula, click on any “ACTUAL” field within the Excel Demo report.
-There are four seperate functions being utilized in the formula in this example.
+There are four separate functions being utilized in the formula in this example.
 These are explained in further detail in Chapter 8.

 ![Formula Only](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Formula-Only.png)